We use Researchfish to capture the outputs and impacts of the research we fund.

-As final reports will be removed for the majority of awards, final payment on a grant will now be linked solely to submission of the Financial Reconciliation.
+As final reports have been removed for the majority of awards, final payment on a grant will now be linked solely to submission of the Financial Reconciliation.
 Some exceptions will apply and you should refer to your Grant Award Letter for details of specific reporting requirements for your CRUK award.

 The data we collect through Researchfish gives us an important insight into three main areas: